 This commitment is a pre-existing commitment.
-In previous commitments, the portal was launched and initial data sets were released.
-The achievement of the objective of this commitment under the current action plan will push this agenda forward in improving public integrity, transparency and "arming citizens" to more effectively exact accountability through information, particularly by ensuring its continuity.
+In previous commitments, the portal was launched and initial data sets were released3.
+The achievement of the objective of this commitment under the current action plan will push this agenda forward in improving public integrity, transparency and "arming citizens" 4 to more effectively exact accountability through information, particularly by ensuring its continuity.
 However, this depends on whether the information disclosed is useful and relevant to citizens and whether citizens actually use the information to address issues affecting them.
 Therefore, the IRM researcher found this commitment to have moderate potential impact.

 Two of the deliverables have been accomplished, while one is ongoing.
-Joint Memorandum Circular (JMC) 2014-01 to institutionalize Open Data Task Force, and JMC 2015-01 to request national government agencies to adopt Open Data, were issued in 2014 and 2015 respectively.
+Joint Memorandum Circular (JMC) 2014-015 to institutionalize Open Data Task Force, and JMC 2015-016 to request national government agencies to adopt Open Data, were issued in 2014 and 2015 respectively.

 Discussions are now ongoing to identify a more permanent government owner of the initiative.
-A new administrative order reconstituting the inter-agency task force on Open Data is being formulated.
+A new administrative order reconstituting the inter-agency task force on Open Data is being formulated7.

 The Open Data Task Force Secretariat is now tentatively lodged under the newly created Department of Information and Communications Technology (DICT).
-Under the new administration, the plan is to integrate all online efforts to one, harmonizing it to the national government portal (gov.ph).
-Open data is seen by the new administration as a good complement to the new EO on FOI, with FOI being demand-driven and Open Data as proactive disclosure.
+Under the new administration, the plan is to integrate all online efforts to one, harmonizing it to the national government portal (gov.ph)8.
+Open data is seen by the new administration as a good complement to the new EO on FOI, with FOI being demand-driven and Open Data as proactive disclosure9.

-As of Q2 2016, 3,126 data files (819 data sets 10) are published in the ODP portal.
+As of Q2 2016, 3,126 data files (819 data sets10) are published in the ODP portal.
 The ODTF and third party outfits also created information tools, such as 22 dashboards and visualizations, internally.
 Other activities conducted in 2015 and 2016 include: Capacity-building on Data Management and Story-Telling, ongoing conduct of Open Contracting Data Standard Assessment, participation in the Asian Open Data Alliance Open Data Masterclass and Boot Camp for DOJ.
 ODP also served as general steward in the development and launch of the International Open Data Charter.
+There are also agencies that have started forming their Open Data Teams.

 Making agencies comply with the JMC to proactively release data has been a challenge.
-Only 12 agencies have provided data to OPD after much prodding by DBM and even when the program is a priority program of the administration.
-Michella Manza explains this as part of old practices that are hard to break.
+Thirty-six (36) agencies have already provided data to OPD, but after much prodding by DBM11 and with the program already considered a priority program of the Aquino administration.
+Michella Manza explains this as part of old practices that are hard to break12.
 There is a lack of public demand and the absence of incentives or disincentives for agencies to post data online.